OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Demos/03 Office Add-in using VueJS/README.md

     ```

 1. The Office Yeoman generator will ask a number of question.
 Use the following responses:
-    * Would you like to create a new subfolder for your project? **Yes**
+    * Choose a project type **Office Add-in project using Jquery framework**
+    * Choose a script type **Typescript**
     * What do you want to name your add-in? **Excel Portfolio**
     * Which Office client application would you like to support? **Excel**
-    * Would you like to create a new add-in? **Yes, I need to create a new web app and manifest for my add-in.**
-    * Would you like to use TypeScript? **Yes**
-    * Choose a framework: **JQuery**
-    * For more information and resources on your next steps, we have created a resource.html file in your project.
-Would you like to open it now while we finish creating your project? **No**

     ![Office Yeoman Generator](../../Images/YeomanVuejs.png)

 1. When the Yeoman generator completes, change directories to the project folder and open the folder in your favorite code editor (you can use the command `code .` for [Visual Studio Code](https://code.visualstudio.com/)).

     >Note: You should be able to run and sideload the add-in at this point.
-To do that, follow the steps outlined in [Sideload and Test the Office Add-in](#exercise-4-sideload-and-test-the-office-add-in).
+To do that, follow the steps outlined in [Sideload and Test the Office Add-in](../../Lab.md#exercise-4-sideload-and-test-the-office-add-in).
 In the next section, you will add additional functionality to the add-in.

 1. The Office Yeoman generator does not have a Vue.js template.
 In a previous step, you selected the JQuery project template as the starting point so you need to convert the project to leverage Vue.js.
     1. Open a command prompt and change directory to the root folder of the project.